Mailerlite Versus ActiveCampaign – Which is better for you? Here’s everything you need to help you decide!

 #6.
 A/B Split Testing

-This is one feature I was absolutely in loved with in MailerLite.
+This is one feature I was absolutely in love with MailerLite.
 The ability to send two slightly different emails, see which performs better and automatically send the winning version to the rest of your subscribers.

 #7.
 Delivery by Timezone